fsharp/fslang-design/RFCs/FS-1032-fsharp-in-dotnet-sdk.md

 in the evolution of [the FSharp.NET.SDK](https://github.com/dotnet/netcorecli-fsc/).

 Despite being a tooling issue rather than a language issue, this is being treated as an F# RFC to facilitate discussion.
-**Discussion should please be de-personalized and focus only on the technical details involved**.

 * [ ] [Discussion](https://github.com/fsharp/fslang-design/issues/188)